 At its most frenetic, you are watching dolphins at play.
 The median pace is probably the baby meerkats nodding off while standing up.
 The show demands so little of the viewer that it’s easy to go the same way as the meerkats.

 Sins of Omission

 Perhaps the programme-makers would consider viewers falling asleep to be ‘job done’.
 Aside from their trite conflations of mindfulness and relaxation, awareness and somnolence, meditating and screen-watching, what is most revealing about Mindful Escapes is what’s missing.

 Scenes of animals hunting and killing have been edited out in favour of calming scenery.
 There are no sharks, no preying eagles, no mice on the run, not even an insect getting scoffed.
 Instead we are offered a carefully constructed illusion of the world and invited to lose ourselves in its imagery.
 This is mindfulness of the tune-in-and-zone-out variety.

 The tacit encouragement to dissociate, to avoid any and all discomfort is even more telling in the absence of references to the environmental crisis.
 Basic facts about the species and habitats we are observing don’t get a look-in.
 It is beyond irony that the lemur scenes are accompanied by Puddicombe’s platitudes on the jungle being “alive with the sounds of life” at a time when 95% of lemur species are threatened with extinction.
-For Puddicombe, it seems, context is irrelevant to mindfulness; ergo, it doesn’t matter if polar bears might be starving when they look great on the telly.
+For Puddicombe, it seems, context is irrelevant to mindfulness; ergo, it doesn’t matter if polar bears might be starving when they look good on the telly.